Ten reasons to join a University College

 1. Home away from home

-If you ask anyone who lives in a University College, they'll always tell you about how 'homey' their college feels.
-This is mainly due to the smaller scale of the colleges and their focus on community building.
-Events such as coffee houses and movie nights help you to get to know your peers.
+If you ask anyone who lives in a University College, they'll always tell you about how 'homey' their residence community feels.
+This is mainly due to their focus on community building, and with events such as coffee houses and movie nights help you to get to know your peers.

-For instance, if you decide to live at Grebel, you can make your room feel even more homey by moving around or stacking the modular furniture to create more space for a couch, mini fridge, plants, etc. It's great for hosting friends!
+For instance, if you decide to live at Grebel, you can make your room feel even more cozy by moving around or stacking the modular furniture to create more space for a couch, mini fridge, plants, etc. It's great for games nights or study sessions with your friends.

 2. All you can eat